vikassri/vikassri.github.io/_posts/2025-01-08-AI-agent-rag.md

 Once the knowledge base is ready, we can create an AI agent that uses a language model to answer user queries.
 The agent will use the knowledge base for context-aware responses.

+### Python code for creating an agent and getting response
 ```python
 from phi.agent import Agent
 from phi.model.openai import OpenAIChat